shasin999-gcek/copopso/README.md

   sudo apt-get update
   sudo apt-get install apache2
 ```
-after installation goto http://localhost .
-It will display an apache conf page. ie Your installation is a success.
+After installation go to http://localhost .
+It will display an apache conf page, which means your installation is a success.

 ### Install MySQL
 During the installation, your server will ask you to select and confirm a password for the MySQL "root" user.